hyperledger/fabric/docs/source/chaincode4ade.rst

 Managing external dependencies for chaincode written in Go
 ----------------------------------------------------------
-If your chaincode requires packages not provided by the Go standard library, you will need to include those packages with your chaincode.
-It is also a good practice to add the shim and any extension libraries to your chaincode as a dependency.
+Your Go chaincode requires packages (like the chaincode shim) that are not part of the Go standard library.
+These packages must be included in your chaincode package.

 There are `many tools available <https://github.com/golang/go/wiki/PackageManagementTools>`__ for managing (or "vendoring") these dependencies.
 The following demonstrates how to use